 1. Don’t Blindly Back Favourites

-However, bookies know that any favourite in a match will receive the weight of the money in the 1X2 market, so you rarely get any value for your bet whether this selection wins or not.
+However, bookies know that any favourite in a match will receive the weight of the money in the 1X2 betting market, so you rarely get any value for your bet - whether this selection wins or not.

-Another trap punters fall into is putting a bunch of favourites together in an accumulator bet without going through each match in turn and asking themselves whether they truly believe that each team will win.
+Another trap punters fall into is putting a bunch of favourites together in an accumulator bet without going through each match and asking themselves whether they truly believe that each team will win.